Saif-09/TimersApp/README.md

 ## Navigation:

-- **React Navigation**: The app uses React Navigation for navigation between screens, assuming that the app will have multiple screens and a need for a stack-based navigation系统。
+- **React Navigation**: The app uses React Navigation for navigation between screens, assuming that the app will have multiple screens and a need for a stack-based navigation。

 ## Timer Logic: